drowe67/codec2-dev/README_fdmdv.txt

 Introduction
 ------------

-A 1400 bit/s Frequency Division Multiplexed Digital Voice (FDMDV) modem based on [1].
+A 1400 bit/s (nominal) Frequency Division Multiplexed Digital Voice (FDMDV) modem based on [1].
 Used for digital audio over HF SSB.

 The FDMDV modem was first implemented in GNU Octave, then ported to C.
 Algorithm development is generally easier in Octave, but for real time